tomzox/nxtvepg/README.md

 grabber, a DVB or analog TV tuner card is required and you need to be able to receive a network that transmits Teletext service with programme tables.

-The Windows version supports all analog TV cards plugged-in via PCI and based either on the capture chips Brooktree Fusion Bt878/Bt848, sucessor Conexant CX23881 or Philips SAA7134 via the internal "dsdrv4" driver (which is taken from the DScaler project.)
-With the help of an external DLL (currently not included - please refer to the download page) additionally all cards which come with a WDM Driver which supports "VBI" decoding (e.g. teletext) are supported.
+The MS Windows version supports only analog TV cards that are supported via the provided WDM driver interface DLL (i.e. the included `VbiAcqWdmDrv.dll`).
-DVB is currently not supported for Windows.
+Pre-requisite for that is a vendor-provided WDM driver module that supports "VBI" decoding (e.g. teletext).
+Digital TV cards (DVB) ard currently not supported for Windows.

-The Linux version supports all cards for which a "video4linux" or v4l2 compatible driver exists (e.g. bttv, saa7134, cx8800, possibly even USB TV boxes.)
+The Linux version supports all cards for which a "video4linux" or v4l2 compatible driver exists (e.g. bttv, saa7134, cx8800, possibly even USB TV boxes) that supports teletext decoding via /dev/vbi.
 NetBSD and FreeBSD versions supports all cards which are supported by the bktr driver.

 ### Linux software requirements

-- Either V4L2 drivers (i.e. video for Linux, API 2) when using analog
-  TV capture cards, or Digital TV drivers for DVB capture cards.
+- For the Teletext EPG grabber (optional): Either V4L2 drivers (i.e. video for Linux, API 2) when using analog TV capture cards, or Digital TV drivers for DVB capture cards.
 - GNU C++ Compiler with support for C++14
 - Tcl/Tk version 8.5.
-(Note use of later Tcl/Tk releases is *not*
+(Note use of later Tcl/Tk releases is *not* recommended
-  recommended due to changes in keyboard event handling.)
+  due to incompatible changes in keyboard event handling.)
   Sources available for download from <http://www.tcl.tk/>
 - Any release of X11R5 or X11R6
   Note: X11 and Tcl/Tk are not required if you only build the daemon